Skip to content

 sudo journalctl -u prexorcloud-controller --since "5 min ago" | grep -i ERROR

-HA controller upgrade (zero downtime)
+HA Controller upgrade (zero downtime)

 Terminal window